MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/difference-between-wallet-types.md

 A private key proves full ownership of an Ethereum account, which includes any and all funds on that account.
 A raw private key is a string of 64 characters, consisting of a combination of characters between A-F and 0-9, and could be written down on a piece of paper.
 No password is required, which means that if someone were to find your unencrypted private key, they could access your account easily.

 Using raw private keys is not recommended, as they are [insecure](https://medium.com/mycrypto/a-safer-mycrypto-79d65196e7d8).
 If you were to access your account on a phishing site with a private key, the phishers would get full access to your wallet.
+However, if you still desire to access and interact with your wallet in this manner, it's possible to [import your private key in Quill](/how-to/quill/how-to-import-private-key-keystore-file-phrase).

 However, if you still desire to create and use a wallet in this manner, you can generate them locally with the [MyCrypto Desktop App](https://download.mycrypto.com/).

 ## Web Wallets